CoreumFoundation/coreum/coreznet/README.md

 ### --mode

 Defines the list of applications to run.
-You may see their definitions in [mode.go](mode.go).
+You may see their definitions in [pkg/znet/mode.go](pkg/znet/mode.go).

 ### --target